hgrif/airflow-tutorial/README.md

 From the ETL viewpoint this makes sense: you can only process the daily data for a day after it has passed.
 This can, however, ask for some juggling with date for other jobs.
-For Machine Learning models you may want to use all the data up to a given date, you'll have to add the `schedule_interval` to your `execution_date` somewhere in the job logic.j
+For Machine Learning models you may want to use all the data up to a given date, you'll have to add the `schedule_interval` to your `execution_date` somewhere in the job logic.

 Because Airflow saves all the (scheduled) DAG runs in its database, you should not change the `start_date` and `schedule_interval` of a DAG.
 Instead, up the version number of the DAG (e.g. `airflow_tutorial_v02`) and avoid running unnecessary tasks by using the web interface or command line tools